 As with many of the larger companies, a historical assessment needs to be approached on two levels: the overview and the local view.
-The company underwent two phases in its development: the Owens Bottle Machine Co. and the Owens Bottle Co.
+The company underwent two phases in its development: the Owens Bottle-Machine Co. and the Owens Bottle Co.
 Within each of these phases, the company owned or controlled several different plants, and the relationship between the company and the plants changed over time.

-Owens Bottle Machine Co., Toledo, Ohio (1903-1919)
+Owens Bottle Machine Co.
+(1903-1919)

-The Owens Bottle Machine Co. was incorporated in New Jersey on September 3, 1903, with a capital of \$3,000,000 and reorganized as an Ohio corporation on December 16, 1907.
+The Owens Bottle-Machine Co. was incorporated in New Jersey on September 3, 1903, with a capital of \$3,000,000 and reorganized as an Ohio corporation on December 16, 1907.
 The main purpose of the company was to manufacture and license the use of the Owens Automatic Bottle Machine, but it also maintained the right to manufacture and deal in glass and to hold stock in other companies.
-The new company took control of the Toledo Glass Co. plant at Toledo, Ohio (Moody's 1932:2209; Scoville 1948:101-102; Toulouse 1971:393; Walbridge 1920:67).
+The new company took control of the Toledo Glass Co. plant at Toledo, Ohio, and acquired the right to use the Toledo Glass Co. patents for the Owens machine in the United States (Moody's 1932:2209; Owens-Illinois [1945]:6; Scoville 1948:101-102; Toulouse 1971:393; Walbridge 1920:67).